The exact time or time frame in the past when an action took place (was competed) is not specified at all, unknown or simply not important:

 I’ve seen that before.
 She has done that in the past.
 They have met many times.
 I have visited Brasil severaltimes (a few times).
 They have come here 3 times.
 We have never met.
 Have you ever met?
 She has always thought that this is likely to be a good start (this is a good example).
 I haven’t done it in my whole life.
 He hasn’t done it so far / yet, until now (in the entire past up to now).

-We can specify the entire period (but not a moment in the period), usually we use in the last x years / days / etc:
+We can point to the entire period (but not a moment in the period), usually we use in the last x years / days / etc:

 I haven’t seen such an interesting movie in the last 10 years